wbamberg/idl-reference/docs/nsISAXAttributes.md

 Normalization").
 For an enumerated attribute that is not a
 notation, the parser will report the type as "NMTOKEN".

-@param index The attribute index (zero-based).
-@return The attribute's type as a string, or null if the index is
-        out of range.

 #### Parameters ####